Crosbylift/Crosbylift/README.md

 <h5> **Bold Text**📚Always willing to learn and try new things.</h5>

-<p>💞️ I’m looking to collaborate on building businesses in a positive way through community and education</p>
+<p>💞️ I’m looking to collaborate on building businesses in a positive way through community and education. </p>

 <p>😄 Pronouns: he, him, his</p>